OldManUmby/DND.SRD.Wiki/pages/13.spellcasting/default.md

 **Duration:** Concentration, up to 1 hour

 Choose one creature or nonmagical object that you can see within range.
-You transform the creature into a different creature, the creature into an object, or the object into a creature (the object must be neither worn nor carried by another creature).
+You transform the creature into a different creature, the creature into a nonmagical object, or the object into a creature (the object must be neither worn nor carried by another creature).
 The transformation lasts for the duration, or until the target drops to 0 hit points or dies.
 If you concentrate on this spell for the full duration, the transformation lasts until it is dispelled.

 This spell has no effect on a shapechanger or a creature with 0 hit points.
 An unwilling creature can make a Wisdom saving throw, and if it succeeds, it isn’t affected by this spell.